* If you have applied the Stylize > Mosaic effect, click Undo to cancel the effect and return to the unmodified animation.

 You have certainly understood that this effect creates a fade between the image of the current layer and the image on the lower layers.

-Indeed, but this effect is applied to the current image (the first) and not to all the images of the layer, … so let's remedy this.
+However, this effect is applied to the current image (the first) and not to all the images of the layer… so let's remedy this.

 Click on Undo to find the layer named "Palette" intact.